The term might be a familiar one, but many people find themselves asking “what is paid market research?”

 Taking part in paid market research can provide many benefits:

-• You will meet people with similar interests to you.
-If you take part in a study involving others, you might get some useful hints and topics on the products and services you love.
-You might also make some new friends!
+If you take part in a study involving others, you might get some useful hints and tips on the products and services you love.

 What is the value of paid market research to a brand?